mollerse/frp-article/article.md

 # Functional Reactive Programming

-In this article we explore the history of functional reactive programming, and see that it is not necessarily as new at it can seem.
 Functional reactive programming is a merge of two different programming paradigms; functional and reactive.
-We will see what each of those are and how to use them in combination.
+In this article we explore the history and theoretical foundation of functional reactive programming before diving into FRP in practice with an example in JavaScript using Bacon.js.

-After reading this article, you will have a working knowledge of what functional reactive programming is, and how to use it in javascript using a library called Bacon.js.
-We will see a practical example and some real life code.
+After reading this article, you will have a basic understanding of what functional reactive programming is, which benefits it gives and how to apply it to your daily work.

 ## Background and History